 There is no food allowed in the classroom.
 Beverages are allowed (water, coffee, tea, juice).
-Students are required to keep the room clean and put away all props/rehearsal items used.
+Students are required to keep the room clean and put away all props/rehearsal items used at the end of class.
 Marks will be adversely affected by destructive behaviour of university property.